CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 **Also known as:** tokens, coins, derivatives, coupons, currencies, etc.

-Assets are metacoins that exist on the Bitcoin blockchain.
-They are seperate from Bitcoin the currency itself, but exist in as metadata within Bitcoin transactions.
-They can be received, stored, and sent from any Bitcoin address to any other.
+Counterparty enhances the Bitcoin blockchain with making it possible for users to create their own currencies.
+These are seperate from Bitcoin itself, and exist inside Bitcoin transactions. assets can be received, stored, and sent from any Bitcoin address to any other.

 Counterparty allows users to *create*, *send*, *trade*, and *pay distributions on* assets, all in a decentralized and trustless fashion.